GrahamTheCoder/review-this/reviewing-stuff-presentation.md

 * Consider categorizing your comment: Must/Should/Could or Technical/Aesthetic
 * If you notice emotive language being used, try to speak in person or via Skype to allow both of you to reset your "tone gauge".
 * In a longer discussion, make sure you know who's making the final decision.

+Is your suggestion a fundamentally different design, or a minor tweak?
+Did you remember to point out the things you particularly liked and want to make sure they *don't* change?

 #### Remember
 * Learning to respond to and accept this kind of feedback takes time.
 Most people's instinct is to respond defensively.